-While “all men are created equal”, the same is not true with our choices of floating wood floors.
-While many look the same and use the same basic design, the quality of their manufacturing can vary greatly.
+While all men are created equal, the same is not true with our choices of floating timber floors.
+While many look the same and are similar in design, their quality can vary greatly.

-Take a look at tongue and groove flooring and click lock flooring.
-The older versions of engineered hardwood flooring, tongue and groove, requires glue or some other type of adhesive during the installation process to ensure the planks stay firmly together.
-On the other hand, click lock flooring, the newer version of engineered hardwood flooring, simply clicks and locks into place, without the need for adhesives.
+Click lock flooring, is however the updated, user friendly method to install various styles of floors including timber, laminate bamboo and vinyl.
+Click Lock simply clicks and locks into place, without the need for adhesives.
 This newer style is also ideal for the DIY people due to its ease of use and the speed in which it can be installed.

 Which style is right for your home will depend on many factors.
 Both styles are better for some projects than they are for others and they both have their own unique pros and cons.
-Let’s take a look at these two types of engineered hardwood flooring to better help you decide which bests suits your needs.
+Let’s take a look at these two installation types to better help you decide which bests suits your needs.

 Click Lock Flooring